askiiart-s-self-forks/niri-dotfiles/README.md

 It's unlikely I'll switch to niri, as I'm quite a fan of not being limited to however-many-workspaces-are-in-use-plus-one, and don't really care for the tiling, it just doesn't fit me quite as well.
 But I do very much like some aspects of it, so I might come back and configure it even more or something.

 Also, X11 via xwayland-satellite doesn't seem to be working?
 And I have no idea why.

+Update: I've been told to add Sylveon.
+So I am adding Sylveon.